 Guillotine provides Zul'jin some of the strongest single Ability damage in the game as its damage will be increased dramatically should Zul'jin be low on Health when it is cast.
 Although the target area of its cast is relatively small, Guillotine can be upgraded at Level 20 with Buzzsaw to have a pretty sizable area of effect allowing it to easily strike multiple enemy Heroes.
 There is a slight delay in the time from when Guillotine is cast to when it will strike so enemy movement will need to be traced and the Ability will need to be cast accordingly.
 Guillotine is best used in unison with some form of hard crowd-control, as to ensure it will strike its intended target(s).

-Although both Guillotine and Taz'dingo! are great Heroic abilities, the Talent build path Zul'jin has decided on will most likely dictate which option to select.
-Taz'dingo! works particularly well with a Basic Attack Build, while Guillotine aligns with multiple Talents that are also an integral components of the Twin Cleave build.
-The playstyle of each build (Basic Attack Build's sustained damage and Twin Cleave Build's burst potential) also derive the most value from each respective Heroic option.
+Although both Guillotine and Taz'dingo! are great Heroic Abilities, the Build path Zul'jin has decided on will most likely dictate which option to select.
+Taz'dingo! works particularly well with a Basic Attacks Build, while Guillotine aligns with multiple Talents that are also an integral components for a Twin Cleave Build.
+The playstyle of each Build (Basic Attacks Build's sustain damage and Twin Cleave Build's burst potential) also derive the most value from each respective Heroic Ability option.

 Level 13 Talents for Zul'jin

 Increase the Slow amount of each Twin Cleave axe by 10% and its duration by 0.5 seconds.